DSchroer/schroer.ca/source/about/index.md

 </div>

-I was fresh out of high school when I started working at BIDS.
+I started working at BIDS after high school.
 My work focused on developing web scrapers that would feed a larger system with daily updates from around the world.
 I was in charge of ensuring that the data we collected was accurate, up to date, and ready to be served to our subscribers.

 * Developed crawlers to scrape, aggregate and sanitize data from various government websites
 * Built PDF rendering tools for the subscription service
-## Projects
+## Notable Projects

 __[Artificial](http://artificialgame.ca/):__ A third person dungeon crawler.
 Featuring numerous enemies, boss battles and, an upgrade system.
 I was one of the four developers who built this project and developed the IK and procedural generation systems.